 “So, do we ask about the extension to the airstrip?
 That old bloke back at the village said they wiped out two acres of garden, and five families had to leave the island.”

 “Mate, it’s not that sort of story.
 This is about Australia’s hottest MILF saving an island paradise.
 What do we know?
 The place probably needs a decent airstrip.
 For doctors and so on.
 Apparently they buggered a fair slice of reef getting all the materials in by barge, so an airstrip is going to save a lot of reef in future…”

 “Isn’t there a story there?
 Hauling truckloads of building crap over an untouched reef…”

 “Forget it.
 Different story for a different time.
 Get your gear ready.
 We’ll keep the interview going on the way back to the house…Tricia!
 Thanks for that!
 Thanks, Wili!
 The planet thanks you, mate.
 The big round thing say…it say thank you!”

 There had been some confusion in setting up the interview in the enormous new house with its bizarre origami design.
 The place was strangely dark – except where it was far too glary – and windows looked out on corners of building, or on other windows, so it was hard to escape the ubiquitous “folds” of steel and concrete.
 Getting a shot of ocean and foliage through a window proved a chore.
 When they at last had the one internal position with the external views they needed, Tricia Fitz cautioned:

 Another Gavin idea: “Tricia, that’s a perfect topic as a centrepiece.
-We can talk a little about…Jesus, it is bloody hot in here, isn’t it?”
+Add those words about Bali Hai and cliches.
+Masterpiece stuff.
+And we can talk a little about…Jesus, it is bloody hot in here, isn’t it?”

 “How can you sleep here at night?
 Without ceiling fans…”